-A retail sales establishment licensed by the State to sell cannabis for recreational consumption.
-Retail establishments selling cannabis solely for consumption by users with a medical card issued by the State are considered general retail and are not regulated by this definition.
-See also General Retail.
+A retail sales establishment licensed by the State to sell cannabis under Sections 26-2C-1 to 26-2C-42 NMSA 1978.
+Retail establishments selling cannabis solely for consumption by users with a medical card issued by the State under Sections 26-2B-1 to 26-2B-10 NMSA 1978 (the Lynn and Eric Compassionate Use Act) are considered general retail and are not regulated by this definition.
+On-site cannabis consumption licensed by the State is considered an incidental activity of cannabis retail.
+See also General Retail and Commercial On-site Consumption.